 – The focus of business mentoring is development of the mentee’s business.
 That said, it can often overlap into their career and personal development, with the agenda largely set by the mentee.

-Are you a business owner, CEO, or a member of the senior executive team that’s running a business in a creative industry such as publishing, journalism, music, theatre, or PR?
+Are you a business owner, CEO, or a member of the senior executive team that’s running a business in a media industry such as publishing, journalism, music, theatre, or PR?
 If so, are you considering finding a mentor?

 My mentoring programmes provide an opportunity to share my knowledge and experience of running businesses from start-ups to established market leaders.
 Additionally, as a qualified and experienced executive coach, I’m able to work with my mentees on their leadership skills, as well as their broader professional development.